auth0-blog/react-tutorial/kubernetes-resources/README.md

 Then, you can copy the IP printed in your terminal and paste it on a web browser.

-> **Note:** Your service provider might need a few minutes to spin a load balancer for you.
+> **Note:** If the command above outputs nothing, this means that your service provider is still spinning a load balancer for you.

 ## Cleaning Up